Pityriasis rosea in Adult

 Pityriasis rosea is usually asymptomatic, although it occasionally may be pruritic.
 Constitutional symptoms may precede the eruption, including fever, headache, cough, and arthralgia.
 In a majority of patients, the rash typically resolves within 8 weeks.
 Recurrence is rare.

 Adolescents and young adults are most commonly affected.
 Of note, pityriasis rosea occurring during pregnancy has been associated with increased risk of fetal demise and miscarriage, particularly if the lesions appear within the first 15 weeks of gestation.
-In pregnant women, the eruption may present in a more widespread distribution compared with classic pityriasis rosea and may be associated with systemic symptoms such as fatigue, headache, and loss of appetite.
-Close follow-up of pregnant women with pityriasis rosea is recommended.
+In pregnant individuals, the eruption may present in a more widespread distribution compared with classic pityriasis rosea and may be associated with systemic symptoms such as fatigue, headache, and loss of appetite.
+Close follow-up of pregnant patients with pityriasis rosea is recommended.
 Occasionally, pityriasis rosea can affect children under 10 years of age.

 While the exact cause remains unclear, pityriasis rosea is thought to be associated with systemic reactivation of human herpesvirus 6 and 7 (HHV-6 and HHV-7).